-Folding or Traveler's Violin - Bowed Strings.
+FOLDING OF TRAVELER'S VIOLIN - Bowed Strings.
 Europe.
 This is an instrument with a long narrow body, which can be dissected.
 Body, finger-board, bridge, tailpiece, and tail-pin can be separated from each other and packed snugly in a rectangular box.
 Even the bow folds up.